refraley3/refraley3.github.io/gallery/fungi/lichen/eastern-speckled-shield.md

 - **large lobes** with smooth, rounded edges
 - **dark interior folds** at the lobe base (confirming a brown-to-black underside)
 - a subtly mottled gray-green pigmentation rather than the mint-green of *Flavoparmelia*.

+The coloration of Punctelia bolliana shifts noticeably with moisture, a trait well illustrated in these observations.
+In dry conditions the thallus appears pale blue-gray, its cortex scattering light in a cool, silvery tone.
+When moisture is present—even a thin film from fog, dew, or snowfall—the lobes take on a paler green cast as the wet cortex becomes more translucent and the underlying algal layer shows through.
+The brighter green thallus seen in **Eastern Speckled Shield - Winter Rosette** was photographed during a light snow shower, when surface moisture momentarily enriched the color.
+This moisture-driven variation is typical of Eastern Speckled Shield and can change within minutes as conditions shift across the bark surface.

 ---